hashicorp/terraform-provider-azurerm/website/docs/r/mssql_database_extended_auditing_policy.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Ms Sql Database Extended Auditing Policy.
+* `id` - The ID of the MS SQL Database Extended Auditing Policy.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Ms Sql Database Extended Auditing Policy.
+* `create` - (Defaults to 30 minutes) Used when creating the MS SQL Database Extended Auditing Policy.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Ms Sql Database Extended Auditing Policy.
+* `read` - (Defaults to 5 minutes) Used when retrieving the MS SQL Database Extended Auditing Policy.
-* `update` - (Defaults to 30 minutes) Used when updating the Ms Sql Database Extended Auditing Policy.
+* `update` - (Defaults to 30 minutes) Used when updating the MS SQL Database Extended Auditing Policy.
-* `delete` - (Defaults to 30 minutes) Used when deleting the Ms Sql Database Extended Auditing Policy.
+* `delete` - (Defaults to 30 minutes) Used when deleting the MS SQL Database Extended Auditing Policy.

 ## Import

-Ms Sql Database Extended Auditing Policies can be imported using the `resource id`, e.g.
+MS SQL Database Extended Auditing Policies can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_mssql_database_extended_auditing_policy.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/group1/providers/Microsoft.Sql/servers/sqlServer1/databases/db1/extendedAuditingSettings/default